freddie-nguyen/BTL_XLA/README.md

-"Using streamlit run app.py to run project"
+"Using command 'streamlit run app.py' to run project"